Dataflow Objects

 The Properties field includes the following:

-• Creation Type has information on how the dataflow object was created:
+• Creation Type—Has information on how the dataflow object was created:

 • AUTOMATIC